UBC-CIC/commit2act/docs/UserGuide.md

 ### 1. Alerts

-- New Actions in Need of Validation alert is displayed when the user is an admin or a group owner and there are actions by their group members that they need to validate
+- The `New Actions in Need of Validation` alert is displayed when the user is an admin or a group owner and there are actions by their group members that they need to validate
-- Actions Pending Validation is displayed if the user has any actions pending manual validation.
+- The `Actions Pending Validation` alert is displayed if the user has any actions pending manual validation.
 This alert shows the potential impact of the user's pending actions.
   ![alt text](images/landing/landing0.png)

 ### 2. Recent Progress